How Many CSA Points Is Bad?

 Summary: How Many CSA Points Is Bad in Trucking?

-- If a trucking company has a CSA score of 90 or lower, it's strongly recommended that they take action to address any safety issues before the situation gets worse.
+• If a trucking company has a CSA score of 90 or lower, it's strongly recommended that they address any safety issues before the situation worsens.

-- The FMCSA provides resources and advice on how trucking companies can manage their CSA scores and make sure they are in compliance with federal regulations
+• The FMCSA provides resources and advice on how trucking companies can manage their CSA scores and ensure they comply with federal regulations.